krazykarthik2/announcements-rpi-automation/README.md

 # Raspberry Pi Web Browser Auto-Launch

-This Python script is designed to automatically open a web browser and display a specific webpage on a Raspberry Pi upon boot.
-It utilizes the `webbrowser` and `pyautogui` libraries to achieve this functionality.
+This basg script is designed to automatically open a web browser and display a specific webpage on a Raspberry Pi upon boot.
+# Background
+I tried this in python
+It will generate a lot of errors and take lot of time It will also give you lot of library errors
+So, avoid in python
+Use .bash shell it is neater
 ## Prerequisites
-no prerequisites
+chromium-browser has to be installed which is on default on most of default builds
 ## Usage

 1. Edit the `url` variable in the script to specify the webpage you want to open.